 Rather more meditative, but still polemical, is Interspecies Ethics by Cynthia Willett, which styles the behaviour of young African and Indian elephants as an insurgency against human oppression.
 Adolescent males, she writes, alone or in gangs, “have been attacking villages and ploughing under swathes of crops in retaliation for the murder of their families and the destruction of their tribal land.”
 And this is no figure of speech.
 “Animals are like us,” she insists.
 We must “secure animal rights … support cross-species solidarity with animal co-workers and co-inhabitants of inter-species communities”.

-I’m a naturally cautious supporter of the animal rights movement, as I’m committed to a model of rights that is simultaneously inalienable and defined by their reciprocal relationship to social duties.
-Accordingly, I’m not sure I make sense of a concept of “rights” that doesn’t include “responsibilities”.
+I’m a naturally cautious supporter of the animal rights movement, as I’m not sure I make sense of a concept of “rights” that doesn’t include “responsibilities”.
 My rights are how society must treat me; my responsibilities are the obligations I owe to society.
 The two necessarily go together.
 If animals have rights, what are their responsibilities?

 Accepting the doctrine of animal rights means:

 - No breeding and killing animals for food or clothes or medicine

 - No use of animals for hard labour

 - No selective breeding for any reason other than the benefit of the animal

 - No zoos or use of animals in entertainment